Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Expansions for truncated moments of L evy processes

-for a constant volatility value $\sigma\in[0,\infty)$, when $h_n,\varepsilon_n\to{}0$ so that $\varepsilon_n\gg \sqrt{h_n}$.
 Recall that here $J$ is a L\'evy process having a L\'evy density of the form \eqref{eq:levyden} with a function $q$ satisfying Assumption \ref{assump:Funtq}.
 As a first step, we show our results hold under the following additional conditions (iii)-(v), below.
-We later show these additional assumptions can, in fact, be dropped (Lemma \ref{prop:Genq0}, below).
+We later show these additional conditions can, in fact, be dropped (Lemma \ref{prop:Genq0}, below).